 IVA Living Expenses

 Your IVA Living Expenses are calculated using a set of budget guidelines.
-The budget guidelines allow us to work out what you can afford to pay each month in an IVA.
-They are designed to cover all expenses so that your IVA payment will be as accurate as possible, whilst also being fair for both you and your creditors.
-The expenses include guideline amounts for items such as Bills, Mortgage/Rent, Food, Toiletries, Clothing, etc… These expenses are all explained in detail below.
+The budget guidelines allow us to work out what you can realistically afford to pay each month in an IVA.
+The Living expenses guide covers all expenses so that your IVA payment will be as accurate as possible, whilst also being fair for both you and your creditors.
+The expenses include guideline amounts for items such as Bills, Utilities, Transport, Healthcare, Mortgage/Rent, Food, Toiletries, Clothing, etc… These expenses are all explained in detail below.

-Priority expenses are considered as important expenses in your monthly budget.
-They can be variable and need to be kept within your control.
-Priority expenses would include items such as your monthly mortgage payments or, if living in rented accommodation, your monthly rent.
+Priority expenses are considered as important expenses in your monthly budget which can vary in amount from person to person and are an important part of your household budget that must come first.
+For example, priority expenses would include your mortgage payments or monthly rent.
 Also, any monthly HP payments on a vehicle you might have.
 Such items are not covered in the IVA Budget Guidelines but creditors may make certain suggestions about these items if the relevant expenditure is deemed by them to be excessive.

 For example, creditors will look at a situation where 40% or more of your disposable income is required to pay the mortgage or indeed the rent and may deem this as excessive.
 Similarly if you have acquired a very expensive car via a HP agreement, creditors may suggest certain actions if the monthly HP premium is deemed to be excessive in the context of your disposable income.